 FACES EXTINCTION — This giant California condor perched in its cage in the Los Angeles Zoo is one of the fewer than 30 condors that survive in an area that once ranged along the Pacific Coast from Canada to Mexico.
 Congress has passed a $2 million 20-year program to try and save the endangered species.

 There is more to be said about all these photos and the birds they show.
-These topics will be considered in future posts.
+These matters will be considered in future posts.